Top 21 Places To Visit In Singapore

 13. Universal Studios Theme Park

-Enjoy rides based on all your favorite movies - Shrek, Madagascar and Transformers just to name a few.
+Enjoy rides based on all your favorite movies - Shrek, Madagascar, and Transformers, to name a few.
 An adult day ticket costs around $60, but it’s so worth it.
 I guarantee you’ll have a blast!